JamesMGreene/document.currentScript/README.md

 Polyfill of HTML5's [`document.currentScript`](http://www.whatwg.org/specs/web-apps/current-work/multipage/dom.html#dom-document-currentscript) for IE 6-10 _**ONLY**_.

 ## Public Service Announcement (PSA)

 This polyfill will not work in IE11 because of a critical design choice made Microsoft ("Don't Call Me IE!") [\[1\]](https://msdn.microsoft.com/en-us/library/ie/bg182625.aspx)[\[2\]](https://msdn.microsoft.com/en-us/library/ie/dn384059.aspx)[\[3\]](http://www.nczonline.net/blog/2013/07/02/internet-explorer-11-dont-call-me-ie/)[\[4\]](http://blog.getify.com/ie11-please-bring-real-script-preloading-back/) in order to avoid consumers receiving an unnecessarily downgraded experience on websites that were making logic branch and feature decisions based on browser detection rather than feature detection.

-If you want to help ensure that IE12+ (and/or the Microsoft "Spartan" browser) adds native `document.currentScript` support, please upvote [this issue on the IE Platform Suggestion Forum](https://wpdev.uservoice.com/forums/257854-internet-explorer-platform/suggestions/6965085-support-document-currentscript-property)!
+However, Microsoft Edge (a.k.a.
+"Spartan", a.k.a.
+IE12) _does_ natively support `document.currentScript`.
+This is likely due in part to you lovely consumers upvoting [this issue on the IE Platform Suggestion Forum](https://wpdev.uservoice.com/forums/257854-internet-explorer-platform/suggestions/6965085-support-document-currentscript-property), so _thank you!_

 ## Overview